Velvety smooth vegan chocolate pudding made from scratch. This healthy recipe is refined sugar free with paleo option.

 I thought I was holding the cup far enough from her as we were walking to the car.
 But first chance she got, she grabbed the straw, pulling it right out and splashing little green droplets all over my left side.
 Not a single drop on her.

 We were short on time already, so a wet wipe cleaning (good thing we carry those everywhere now) had to do.
-Also good that I gave up on caring too much what people thing about my appearance.
+Also good that I gave up on caring too much what people think about my appearance.

 Later, back home, we were getting ready to leave again to pick up Konrad from work.
 Suddenly, I realized Olivia was having a little too much fun playing with my purse.
 A closer look revealed, said smoothie cup, that I had left in my purse, was eliciting such squeals of excitement.